-Kim and Orsi (2014) and Freeman and Lovenduski (2016a) also found slight northward shifts in the front positions in the southeast Pacific, between 200°E-270°E. We also find some locations in this region with a significant northward shift in the SAF.
+Kim and Orsi (2014) and Freeman and Lovenduski (2016a) also found slight northward shifts in the front positions in the southeast Pacific, between 200°E-270°E. We find some locations in this region, where the CKE half-power points cluster around the SAF, also have a significant northward shift.
 Kim and Orsi (2014) found the shift of the SAF was about 30-40 km between 1992 and 2011.
 Our results suggest larger shifts in some areas; averaged over the area, our results are 46 km per decade to the north, or 106 km from 1993-2015, which is consistent with the average over the region computed by Freeman and Lovenduski (2016a) from sea surface temperature data, but for the Polar Front.